Skip to content

 """

-For each lat, lon and pressure; this computes the annual mean of each variable.
+For each lat, lon, and pressure; this computes the annual mean of each variable.
 It then subtracts it

 from the initial dataset, to give the anomaly relative to the annual mean value.